Caring for Your Baby's Teeth

 Caring for Baby's Gums

-You can start caring for your baby's gums right away.
+You can start caring for baby's gums right away.
 But at first, the care won't involve a toothbrush and toothpaste.
 Instead, take these steps:

 - Get a soft, moistened washcloth or piece of gauze.